JeffersonYu1/mrticsmath/README.md

 # Mr. Tics Math
-Tools to enhance the execution of the annual Math Contest hosted by [Elkins High School](https://www.fortbendisd.com/ehs).
+Practice problem generator to aid students in preparing for the Number Sense and Calculator contests.
 Written by Jefferson Yu.

 ## About the Project
 ### Motivation